The Current Debate on the UK Digital ID (“BritCard”) is Misleading – Here’s Why!

 The communication (or lack of) by government addressing the public angst around their digital ID program: Government has not effectively articulated the benefits of digital ID, its value to the average person on the street (in real and meaningful terms), its potential disadvantages and risks, what they are doing to manage these risks, and what Barbadians can do to protect themselves.
 Instead they have chosen to evade questions, avoid public discussion with experts involved, and turn their resources towards attacking private citizens who are expressing concerns.

-In my 2018 European Union (EU) cybersecurity assessment report to the government, I clearly stated:
+In 2018, I conducted a European Union (EU) cybersecurity assessment for the the Government of Barbados.
+In the report, I clearly stated:

 Trust in the Internet and in the use of online services is critical to developing a thriving local Internet economy and to participating widely in the global digital economy.
 Low trust in the Internet, e-government services, and e-commerce services hampers the government, businesses and consumers from fully taking advantage of all the economic benefits the Internet has to offer.
 Given the high fixed broadband and mobile data penetration rates in Barbados, this is especially concerning.